eccentricdevotion/TARDIS/save-sign.md

 ### Rearranging saves

 In later versions of the plugin, saves can be rearranged into your preferred order.
 To do this, click the bottom left block called “Rearrange saves” then move the saves into their desired positions.
-You cannot rearrage the “home” location block.
+You cannot rearrange the “home” location block.

 Close the Save Sign GUI to keep the arrangement.